SpongePowered/SpongeDocs/source/plugin/debugging.rst

 workspace.
 The instructions to do so are found on the respective project's github page.
 Follow those instructions carefully before proceeding here.

-Now you need to make sure your plugin project is visible to the **Sponge(Vanilla)** project you just created.
+Now you need to make sure your plugin project is visible to the **SpongeForge/SpongeVanilla** project you just created.
 The steps necessary depend on your IDE.

 IntelliJ IDEA
 ~~~~~~~~~~~~~

 In IntelliJ, every project has its own workspace(s).
-To make your project visible to the **Sponge(Vanilla)** project, it needs to be a *Module*.
+To make your project visible to the **Sponge(Vanilla)** project,
+it needs to be a *Module*.
 Assuming you already created your project as described in
 :doc:`workspace/idea`, import it using the following steps.

 * Open the **Sponge(Vanilla)** project.